psolymos/qpad-book/README.md

-Prior exposure to [R](https://www.r-project.org/) language is necessary (i.e. basic R object types and their manipulation, such as arrays, data frames, indexing) because this is not covered as part of the book and the course.
+Prior exposure to [R](https://www.r-project.org/) language is necessary (i.e. basic R object types and their manipulation, such as arrays, data frames, indexing) because this is not covered as part of the course.
 Check [this](_etc/R-basics.pdf) intro.

 ## Summary of course objectives